 Something big happened last year.
 Most people have almost not noticed it, but there was a small revolution going on throughout the world’s parks, gardens and meadows: Ordinary people were given the power of flight.
 Their vehicle: Drones.

-The impact of these little flying bees can not be overlooked.
+The impact of these little flying bees cannot be overlooked.
 Suddenly, there is no place on this planet that we can’t go, effortlessly, across fences and dangerous cliffs.
 We just take a camera drone, fly there, and take amazing footage.
-Holiday pictures suddenly look amazingly different: Now the shots are taken from above, in perfect quality, and even in Steanycam-Style professional 4K video.
+Holiday pictures suddenly look amazingly different: Now the shots are taken from above, in perfect quality, and even in Steadycam-Style professional 4K video.

 The future is no longer the future, it is already here.
 These machines are available for under $1000 and anyone can fly them, no assembly necessary.
 Christmas 2014 has shown a surge in drone sales as never seen before.
 People still curiously gaze when one is being launched in the park, but this is just now as these things are new.

-It remains to hope that people will use these new amazing tools responsibly, and to adhere to certain unwritten rules as to not molest or endanger other people.
+It remains to hope that people will use these new amazing tools responsibly and they adhere to certain unwritten rules as to not molest or endanger other people.
 If this goes the right way, there is a chance for something big and nice to grow, and I am looking forward to a whole new world of pictures and videos taken from a new perspective.